 It’s the Pixel Slate’s powerful and redesigned version of ChromeOS that may separate it from the competition.
 Delivering built-in virus protection, automatic instant updates, access to Android apps and Google’s new Titan security chipset layer.

 So far Google’s new Pixel Slate looks pretty great.
 It’s the first tablet from the company in nearly three years, not to mention adds Linux app support and fingerprint authentication to Chrome OS.
+However, we’ll have to wait for reviews and getting it ourselves before we say anything further.

 And while the backlit keyboard looks great we’re not sure about those round keys that Google promises are extremely quiet.
-For now, the Pixel Slate is only listed as coming later this year in Midnight Blue, and you’ll get three months of YouTube TV free with your purchase.
-Stay tuned for more details.